 Close enough isn’t good enough when it comes to sterilizing surgical instruments.
-That's why SPECT's program involves context specific classes on sterile processing that consider local conditions and resources.
-The week of classes include lectures, skill demonstrations, group activities and peer teaching.
+SPECT's training program involves context specific classes on the fundamentals of sterile processing that consider local conditions and available resources.

-Prior to SPECT's training program, an environmental survey of the sterile processing areas in local healthcare facilities are completed by SPECT personnel.
-Recommendations based on findings are provided to leadership and staff of the facility.
+Prior to SPECT's in-person training, an environmental survey of the sterile processing areas in local healthcare facilities are completed by SPECT personnel.
+Recommendations based on the findings are provided to leadership and staff of the facility.

 Following SPECT's training program, participants are supported in their work settings by visits from SPECT personnel.
 These visits include meetings with facility leadership to discuss and elicit support for planned changes and address potential barriers to implementation.

-Barriers to performing effective sterile processing include a lack of knowledge related to products and equipment needed to clean and sterilize instruments.
-SPECT explores options for acquiring these resources in country and provides this information to local facilities.
+Barriers to effective sterile processing include a lack of knowledge related to products and equipment needed to clean and sterilize instruments.
+SPECT explores options for acquiring these resources in-country and provides this information to local facilities.
 Supplies donated to SPECT are given to trainers for use in their training of others.